Haroutioun Hovanes Chakmakjian

 Haroutioun Hovanes "H.H."
-Chakmakjian (20 October 1878, in Adana, Ottoman Empire − 22 May 1973, in Jamaica Plain, Massachusetts, US) was a published scientist, as well as the father of American composer Alan Hovhaness.
+Chakmakjian (Armenian: Հարություն Հովանես Չաքմաքչյան; 20 October 1878, in Adana, Ottoman Empire − 22 May 1973, in Jamaica Plain, Massachusetts, United States) was a published scientist, as well as the father of American composer Alan Hovhaness.
 A professor of chemistry at Tufts University, Chakmakjian wrote numerous books in several languages.
 His notable publications included an English-Armenian dictionary which is believed to be the first of its kind in the modern Armenian language.
 The dictionary has become an enduring work of Armenian lexicography and remains regularly used today.
 His other publications included a 700-page history of Armenia.

-Family / Early background
+Family/early background

 Chakmakjian was of Armenian background and was born in Adana, Ottoman Empire on 20 October 1878.
-His surname means "gunsmith", a name given to one of his ancestors who had been skilled in creating finely engraved and decorated firearms.
+His surname (which derives from the word Turkish çakmak, meaning "flintlock") means "gunsmith," a name given to one of his ancestors who had been skilled in creating finely engraved and decorated firearms.

 Born in 1878, his parents were Hovanes L. Chakmakjian and Cohar Garabed Janbazian, both farmers.
 He studied at the Abcarian (Apcarian) High School in Adana, then studied for just over one year at the Antoura French Missionary College in Beirut.